AdrianMolecule/pipetteholder/README.md

 # pipetteholder
-Portable low cost pipetted holder
+Portable low cost pipette holder

 Often we need a portable pipette holder that can be taken to the field or to classes, demos etc.
 A perfectly functional one can be built using recycled materials: A chocolate box for the case, some foam for padding and some3D printed hooks.